Houston Breach of Fiduciary Duty Claims Attorney

 The "fiduciary" is held to a higher legal standard.
 Fiduciaries owe numerous duties to the beneficiary: loyalty, utmost good faith, candor, to refrain from self-dealing, to act with integrity of the highest standards, and full disclosure.

-At Hendershot Cowart, P.C., we represent clients with breach of fiduciary duty claims, which is what happens when a fiduciary abuses or falls below the standard imposed on them when they are acting from a position of trust.
+At Hendershot Cowart, P.C., we represent clients with breach of fiduciary claims, which is what happens when a fiduciary abuses or falls below the standard imposed on them when they are acting from a position of trust.
 We represent both those who claim a breach and those who must defend themselves against such accusations.

 Resolve a breach of fiduciary duty.
 Call (713) 909-7323